houseofcat/turbocookedrabbit/README.md

 }
 ```

-This tells the Publisher to start reading an **internal queue**, a letter queue.
+This tells the Publisher to start reading an **internal queue**, and process Publishing concurrently.

-Once this has been started up, we allow letters to be placed in the mailbox/letter queue.

 That could be simple like this...